 - Built and supported a network of 3 organizers, and over 200 statewide volunteers.

 - Found support among 250+ coalition members, who were able to connect over 1,600 West Virginians to their State Delegate and Senator to support statewide protections.

 In March 2014, Andrew took the position as Manager of Public Policy for PROMO Fund.
-Andrew’s most notable work is in on bridging the gaps of disparities in health for the LGBT community of Missouri.
+Andrew’s most notable work is on bridging the gaps of disparities in health for the LGBT community of Missouri through policy.
 As Manager, Andrew:

 - Developed 125 LGBT welcoming policies in 53 Missouri hospitals.